 Last but not least, we need to address the mechanical handling, which can damage grain and seeds, reducing the overall quality and favoring other undesired conditions.
 Among these, we can include insect population growth and moisture hot spots due to poor aeration as a result of broken kernels.
 Damage can occur for several reasons, such as high-velocity impact, stress cracking during drying and cooling, or if the grain is very cold and very dry.

-Choosing the right handling equipment such as an auger system, horizontal drag conveyors, or tubular drag conveyors, etc., is essential in minimizing kernel damage.
+Choosing the right handling equipment, such as an auger system, horizontal drag conveyors or tubular drag conveyors, is essential in minimizing kernel damage.
 It’s important to keep in mind that the auger system needs to be operated at the rated capacity and speed for the specific grain handled.
 For example, slower and larger augers can help reduce handling damage to some degree.

-Different Types of Conveyors and Grain Handling Equipment
+Different Types of Grain Conveyor Systems and Other Grain Handling Equipment

 Bucket elevators can handle most types of wet and dry grain, processed materials, meals, and feed.
 This type of material handling equipment receives and delivers grain from most other conveyor systems in the facility.

-Pneumatic conveyors are gaining a lot of popularity in commercial grain handling facilities.
-These systems are equipped with positive and/or negative pressure to manage air and materials.
+Pneumatic conveyor systems are gaining a lot of popularity in commercial grain handling facilities.
+These systems are equipped with positive or negative pressure to manage air and materials.
 The pressure is used to discharge the material into trucks or grain bins for transfer to different storage containers.
 However, operators should make sure that there are no plugged airways in these conveyors.

-Another example is in beer brewing, where barley needs to be protected while it’s being conveyed from the grinder to the mash tun.
-The same principle also applies with parent seed, oilseed, beans, frozen fruit, and grain blends, as well.
+Another example is in beer brewing, a process in which barley needs to be protected while it’s being conveyed from the grinder to the mash tun.
+This principle also applies to beans, parent seed, frozen fruit, oilseed, and grain blends.
 All of these materials need to be handled with minimal to no breakage whatsoever.

 It’s also important to take into consideration the flexibility and high degree of customization that cable and tube conveyors feature.
 Since they are modularly designed, they can be used in a wide range of applications.
 Tube materials, diameters, and component parts come in a variety of sizes, depending on your needs.
 We also offer a full range of transfer systems, be it vertical or horizontal, feeders, different conveyor layouts such as loop, inline, horizontal corner, U-shape, or Horizontal-Vertical-Horizontal (HVH) layouts, and cleaning equipment, depending on your facility’s exact blueprint.